ArchiveBox/ArchiveBox/README.md

 ---

-Save an archived copy of all websites you bookmark (the actual *content* of each site, not just the list of bookmarks).
+Save an **archived copy of all websites you bookmark** (the actual *content* of each site, not just the list of bookmarks).
+The script outputs a **browsable static html archive** of each site, a **PDF**, a **screenshot**, and a link to a **copy on archive.org**, all indexed with nice html & json files.

  - <img src="https://nicksweeting.com/images/bookmarks.png" height="22px"/> Browser Bookmarks (Chrome, Firefox, Safari, IE, Opera)
  - <img src="https://getpocket.com/favicon.ico" height="22px"/> Pocket
  - <img src="https://pinboard.in/favicon.ico" height="22px"/> Pinboard
  - <img src="https://nicksweeting.com/images/rss.svg" height="22px"/> RSS
- - Shaarli, Delicious, Instapaper, Reddit Saved Posts, Wallabag, Unmark.it, and more!
+ - Shaarli, Delicious, Instapaper, Reddit Saved Posts, Wallabag, Unmark.it, list of URLs, and more!

-Outputs browsable static html archives of each site, a PDF, a screenshot, and a link to a copy on archive.org, all indexed with nice html & json files.

 [DEMO: sweeting.me/pocket](https://home.sweeting.me/pocket)